cedarwarman/cedarwarman.github.io/_posts/2021-09-23-running-object-detection-in-singularity.md

 ## Singularity recipe (Definition File)

 The first line of a Singularity recipe (officially <a href="https://sylabs.io/guides/3.5/user-guide/definition_files.html">“Definition File”</a>) defines the bootstrap agent.
 This tells Singularity how the container will be constructed.
-Here we tell it to use an image hosted on Docker Hub, then give it the address of the Docker Hub image in the second line.
+Here we tell it to use an image hosted on Docker Hub, then give it the address of the Docker Hub image in the second line (note that we’ve switched to Tensorflow 2.6.0 for compatibility with some of the other packages).

 ```bash
 Bootstrap: docker